Air-Fryer Brussels Sprouts

 How To Reheat Brussels Sprouts in The Air Fryer

-• You can also crisp up an already cooked Brussels sprout in the air fryer too, and elevate their mushy texture!
+• You can also crisp up leftovers in the air fryer, elevating their mushy texture!

-• Pat them dry with a paper towel, to remove any moisture.
+• Pat them dry with a paper towel to remove any moisture that may have accumulated due to condensation.

 • Toss them with a few pumps of olive oil spray (2-3 sprays)